 Severe and uninterrupted cold can result in frozen water service pipes that prevent water from reaching your internal plumbing.
 The City will issue a seasonal run water advisory to vulnerable properties when frost reaches the appropriate depth.
 If your water service pipe freezes, City crews work to restore water service to affected properties as soon as possible.

 What is a water service pipe?

 A water service pipe runs underground, connecting a building’s plumbing to a City water main.
-Every property that receives water from one of the City of Ottawa’s municipal drinking water system has a water service pipe.
+Every property that receives water from one of the City of Ottawa’s municipal drinking water systems has a water service pipe.

 If you have received a letter from the City about frozen service pipes, or if your service pipe has frozen in the past, your pipes are vulnerable to freezing this winter.

 To report a frozen service pipe, call 3-1-1.

 How can I help City crews thaw my service pipe?

 - Find the shut-off valve outside your house and clear away the snow.

 - Clear a path to the water shut-off valve inside your house and remove any furniture or breakables from the immediate area.

 Wait times will vary based on the volume of requests we have at any given time.
 Please contact 3-1-1 for information on current wait times for temporary service installation or thawing.

 If the frozen water service is on municipal property, there is no charge to the property owner for thawing.